pkslty/zly-socks/README.md

-This is the clone of https://github.com/Snawoot/shadowsocks-heroku.
-You shold clone repository and change its name since heroku may refuse to deploy shadowsocks-heroku.
+This is  a clone of https://github.com/Snawoot/shadowsocks-heroku.
+You should clone repository and change its name since heroku may refuse to deploy shadowsocks-heroku.

 # Personal VPN